Chess World Cup 2021

 The Chess World Cup 2021 was a 206-player single-elimination chess tournament that took place in Sochi, Russia, beginning 12 July and ending 6 August 2021.
 It was the 9th edition of the Chess World Cup.
-The winner of this tournament was the Polish GM Jan-Krzysztof Duda, who won without losing any games either in classical chess or in the rapid tiebreakers.
+The winner of this tournament was the Polish grandmaster Jan-Krzysztof Duda, who won without losing any games either in classical chess or in the rapid tiebreakers.

 The two finalists (Duda and Sergey Karjakin) qualified for the Candidates Tournament 2022.
 The rest of the final eight, except Magnus Carlsen, qualified for the FIDE Grand Prix 2022.

 In parallel with this open tournament, an inaugural women-only version was held.

 Format

 The tournament was an 8-round knockout event, with the top 50 seeds given a bye directly into the second round.
 The losers of the two semi-finals played a match for third place.

 The two finalists, Jan-Krzysztof Duda and Sergey Karjakin qualified for the Candidates Tournament 2022, which is a tournament to decide the next challenger for the World Championship.
 Moreover, all quarter-finalists, except for World Champion Magnus Carlsen, qualified for the FIDE Grand Prix 2022, giving them another chance to qualify for the Candidates.

 Each round consisted of classical time limit games on the first two days, plus tie-breaks on the third day if required.
 The time limits were as follows: